awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskdefinition.md

 ### Ref<a name="aws-resource-ecs-taskdefinition-ref"></a>

-When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the Amazon Resource Name \(ARN\)\.
+When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the Amazon Resource Name \(Arn\)\.

-In the following example, the `Ref` function returns the ARN of the `MyTaskDefinition` task, such as `arn:aws:ecs:us-west-2:123456789012:task/1abf0f6d-a411-4033-b8eb-a4eed3ad252a`\.
+In the following example, the `Ref` function returns the Arn of the `MyTaskDefinition` task, such as `arn:aws:ecs:us-west-2:123456789012:task/1abf0f6d-a411-4033-b8eb-a4eed3ad252a`\.

 ```
 { "Ref": "MyTaskDefinition" }